-UV lamps are connected in series of 2 and then ballasts are connected.
-Starter is connected to lamps in parallel.
-Upper and lower covers of box can be controlled separately by using switch.
-In this circuit you can also see power control for microcontroller and relays.
+UV lamps are connected in series of 2, and then ballasts are connected.
+The starter is connected to lamps in parallel.
+The Upper and lower covers of the box can be controlled separately by using a switch.
+In this circuit, you can also see power control for the microcontroller and relays.

 Putting it all together

 Other examples you can see in my ARM section.